Skip to main content

 Hazmat By Rail

-Through the work of county-based local emergency planning committees (LEPCs), in partnership with the rail industry and Oregon's regional hazmat team program, the Hazmat by Rail program funds preparedness efforts such as tabletop exercises, rail-specific hazmat training, commodity flow studies, and purchasing rail response equipment.
-Click here to find out if your community has an LEPC or rail response plan.
+Through the work of county-based local emergency planning committees (LEPCs) in partnership with the rail industry and Oregon's Regional Hazardous Materials Emergency Response Teams, the Hazmat by Rail program funds and participates in preparedness activities like tabletop exercises, rail-specific hazmat training, commodity flow studies, and purchasing rail response equipment.
+Click here to find out if your community has an LEPC.

 2021 Hazmat by Rail Equipment Distribution Initiative